November has been beautiful here in Iowa, it is hard to believe I was outside today without a jacket!

 A couple of weeks ago I mentioned that I was bidding on an old vintage truck that I wanted to put in my yard so I could use it as a prop for my quilts.
 Well, the bid went up to $1,300, way too much for a yard ornament.
 Would you like to see what it looked like?

-Just imagine it with the hood on and the sides cut down to the originals sides.
+Just imagine it with the hood on and the sides cut down to the sides of the original.
 Right now we have too much going on with the move so it is probably a good thing I didn’t win the bid.
 Maybe next summer we will find one!

 My Quilt Project

 Well, since I didn’t get the truck I decided it would be fun to create a quilt project using a vintage truck!
-I’m working on an applique table runner that I’ll be sharing in my next post.
+I’m working on a vintage truck applique table runner that I’ll be sharing in my next post.
 I am doing a fast and easy way of appliqueing and I can’t wait to show it to you!

 Quilt Projects Shared With Me